v-iashin/JumpMethod/README.md

 ## Files
-Also, this repository contains a Python class `jumpmethod.py` which in turn contains two functions: `Distortions` and `Jumps` that calculate vectors of distortions and jumps for a given number of clusters to check.
+Also, this repository contains a Python class `jumpmethod.py` which in turn contains two functions: `distortions` and `jumps` that calculate vectors of distortions and jumps for a given number of clusters to check.

 Finally, there is also a JupyterNotebook `Simulations (Figure 4).ipynb` which